Interview transcript available below.

 Kurt: So you went to other meetings where not that people were like trying to influence you, but maybe trying to help you with…

-Kurt: A type of person with some demographics.
+Kurt: A type of person with some demographics, background.

-Now, I served as Young Women President for five years under a bishop who chose my counselors.
-I’d already been Primary President for five years.
+Now, I served as Young Women president for five years under a bishop who chose my counselors.
+I’d already been Primary president for five years.
 The ward had been reorganized four times, and I had chosen counselors every time.
-But when I became Young Women President, he said, “I think you’re too young and immature to choose counselor so I’ve already called them.”
+But when I became Young Women president, he said, “I think you’re too young and immature to choose counselors, so I’ve already called them.”

 Kurt: Oh, wow.